-The dataset we use consists of 783 substations and 6.3 millions power users in Xinjiang Province in China, during March 10, 2015-April 14, 2015.
+The dataset we use consists of 783 substations and 6.3 millions power users during March 10, 2015-April 14, 2015.
 All users are aggregated into 21,801 super users in near proximity.
 Each user is assigned to one substation in the dataset, and users' temporal power consumptions are also recorded for peak, plain, and valley hours of each day.
 The goal is to re-assign each aggregated user to a substation, so that the maximum substation utilization is minimized.
 Below, we highlight the baseline algorithms and evaluation configurations.